apache/cloudstack-www/source/downloads.markdown

 <li>CentOS/RHEL 7 RPM package repository: <a href="http://cloudstack.apt-get.eu/centos7/">http://cloudstack.apt-get.eu/centos7/</a></li>
 </ul>

+<p>Instructions for using these community provided repositories can be found in the <a href="http://docs.cloudstack.apache.org/projects/cloudstack-installation/en/4.6/management-server/index.html#configure-package-repository">Configure Package Repository</a> section of the Installation Guide.</p>

 <h4>Release Notes for CloudStack 4.6.0</h4>

 <p>Full release notes can be found in the <a href="http://docs.cloudstack.apache.org/projects/cloudstack-release-notes/en/4.6.0/">Version 4.6.0 Release Notes</a> document.</p>